 Mark Todd prepares chanterelles after a foray.
 Photo © Petra Esterle.

-At a typical foray, we sort ourselves into several groups, each led by a foray leader who knows the area and the fungi to be found.
-After about an hour of foraging, we reconvene with our fungal treasures to have them identified, photographed, and sometimes—if deemed edible and choice by our experts—to be cooked up for the post-foray potluck by members of the SOMA Culinary Group.
+At a typical foray, we sort ourselves into several groups, each led by a foray leader who knows the area.
+After about two hours of foraging, we reconvene with our fungal treasures to have them showcased, identified, and discussed with everyone who wishes to participate.

 When and where